Table of Contents

 Is the Patriarchal Cross the Same as the Cross of Lorraine?

-There are numerous types of crosses in Christianity, and sometimes some crosses tend to overlap with others.
-Sometimes similar looking crosses can be mistaken for each other, but in the case of the Patriarchal cross and the Cross of Lorraine are sometimes confused and used interchangeably, but there are clear differences between the two.
+There are many types of crosses in Christianity.
+Sometimes, some crosses tend to overlap with others, and similar looking crosses can be mistaken for each other.
+The Patriarchal Cross and Cross of Lorraine are sometimes confused and used interchangeably, but there are clear differences between the two.

-The Cross of Lorraine is also a two-barred cross, very similar to the Patriarchal cross.
-These two crosses are sometimes used interchangeably.
+The Cross of Lorraine is also a two-barred cross.
 However, the original version of the Cross of Lorraine features a bottom arm that’s much lower than that of the Patriarchal cross.
 They represent different things and hold significance in different contexts.